 Enjoying life in the country, each and every sunrise, and sunset, and all that is in between.

 A welcome addition to my station is a "RF-Space, SDR-IQ", receiver.
 This is being used as a Pan-Adapter, when it is not being used as the primary receiver, (it works that good).
-This is one great product, and along with the provided, "SpectraVue" software, breathes new life to my station.
-I just installed a new "Stridsberg", MCA102M, ZERO Loss antenna multicoupler, replacing the lossy, "Magic "T".
-The results of this change is remarkable to the listening side of my station.
+This is one great product.
+Now using HDSDR software, and this breathes new life to my station.

 This is all connected to a full size 80 meter square horizontal loop antenna, (272 feet of solid # 12 AWG aluminum electric fence wire, 68 feet long on each side), suspended to a 45 foot height on all four sides, and tuned with a remote, "SGC SG-230" antenna coupler.

-The antenna is located some 350 feet from the operating position, and is in the middle of a field to the north of the house.
-This is fed with run of 50 Ohm, rigid broadcast hard-line, and has very low losses at HF frequencies.
+The antenna is located some 350 feet from the operating position, and is in the middle of a field to the west/northwest of the house.
+This is fed with run of buried, 50 Ohm, rigid, surplus, gas filled broadcast hard-line, and has very low losses at HF frequencies.
 The antenna is not photogenic at all.
 The function of this antenna is much much more than a “cloud burner”, and exhibits interesting and unique properties.
 I have found this to be a good all around antenna, and have made many contacts, both local and DX from 80 meters to 6 meters.
 Working 160 meters I have to float one end of the loop from the coupler, and ground the coupler end to a good grounding system.
 It is not supposed to tune on 6 meters, but it does, just waiting for an opening, and an opportunity to hook up the older "FT-847" or "FT-857D".